 Yes, only an hour away is Innsbruck!
 All around, towering over you, are the mountains.
 The jagged rock spires of the Nordkette range are incredibly majestic and are your backdrop for this beautiful alpine town.
 Being surrounded by ski slopes during the winter and mountainous hiking trails during the summer makes this a must-see destination for any adventurous traveller.
-Visitors to Innsbruck will be treated to a fairy tale old town chock-full of 13th to 14th century Baroque and Gothic architecture.
-This magical place makes for the perfect day trip.
+Visitors to Innsbruck will be treated to a fairy tale old town chock-full of 13th and 14th centuries Baroque and Gothic architecture.

 As a holidaymaker…

 Garmisch-Partenkirchen is the perfect base to experience everything this area has to offer.
 This is not simply a day trip destination, plan to spend at least a weekend at minimum to experience all that the region has to offer.